IbraheemGanayim/IbraheemGanayim/README.md

 📖 **About Me**

-I'm a motivated and fast-learning software engineering student, always on the lookout for exciting challenges and new technologies.
+- I'm a motivated and fast-learning software engineer, always on the lookout for exciting challenges and new technologies.
 My journey started at Ort Braude College, where I honed my skills in various areas like 🕵️‍♂️ Data Analysis, 💻 Full Stack Development, and even delved into the captivating world of 📊 Machine Learning algorithms.

 💼 **Work Experience**

-🔍 Data Analyst & Web Developer @ Western Digital - 🚀 Excellence for Hi-Tech Program (1.5 years).
+- 🔍 Data Analyst & Web Developer @ Western Digital - 🚀 Excellence for Hi-Tech Program (1.5 years).

 🎓 **Education**